christopher5106/christopher5106.github.io/_posts/2015-03-23-enforcing-security-with-virtual-private-cloud.markdown

 - Set **Auto-assign Public IP** to false

-- Launch a NAT instance in the public subnet with a security group I'll name `NATSG`, and an IP address, that will enable filtered communications between private instances and the Internet.
+- Launch a NAT instance in the public subnet with

+  - a security group I name `NATSG`, that will enable to filter communications between private instances and the Internet.

+  - an **elastic** IP address, that will be the IP address of all outbound connections to the Internet from the private subnet.

 - Set the route table to